xiaofeizhang19/Thermostat/README.md

 As a user
 I want the max temp to be 25 if power saving is turned on So that I don't waste lots of money

+As a user
+I want the max temp to bew 32 if power saving is turned off So that I don't boil to death

 ```